The 4 Main Help Desk Roles And Responsibilities

 The following service desk features are an absolute must for managers to perform their work to their best:

 • Dashboards - Managers must also see a quick snapshot of the help desk performance.
-Some KPIs InvGate Service Desk provides are individual team member status, number of tickets assigned per agent, number of tickets waiting for action, collaboration statuses, and average customer satisfaction ratings.
+Some KPIs InvGate Service Management provides are individual team member status, number of tickets assigned per agent, number of tickets waiting for action, collaboration statuses, and average customer satisfaction ratings.

 • A team panel - Since they are the coordinators, they can benefit tremendously from a tool that shows them a summary of all their team members and their current situation.
-InvGate Service Desk does this on the "Manager" section to display agent workload, performance, and availability.
+InvGate Service Management does this on the "Manager" section to display agent workload, performance, and availability.
 From here, they can assign tickets with a drag-and-drop, visualize work queues, and track working hours.

 • A ticket overview - Managers should also have access to the same ticket view as agents to stay informed about ongoing work.
-On InvGate Service Desk, this space takes the form of the "Requests" section.
+On InvGate Service Management, this space takes the form of the "Requests" section.

-• Gamification capabilities - To motivate their teams and encourage positive behaviors, InvGate Service Desk offers a gamification module where managers can set quests for agents to win badges every time they hit a milestone.
+• Gamification capabilities - To motivate their teams and encourage positive behaviors, InvGate Service Management offers a gamification module where managers can set quests for agents to win badges every time they hit a milestone.

 • Reporting - Tracking performance over time is a primary part of this help desk role, so an ITSM tool should provide them with easy reporting capabilities.
-On this topic, InvGate Service Desk allows them to customize, automate, and share reports.
+On this topic, InvGate Service Management allows them to customize, automate, and share reports.

 Help desk admin